RESOURCES / FAQ

 As a Tenant-in-Common, can I obtain a loan on my home?

 Yes.
 A large number of banks have provided financing for Owners at the Ranch, including Wells Fargo, HomeStreet, and Bank of the Cascades.

 Yes.
 The Association’s By-Laws created a Board of Directors who are currently appointed by the Declarant and are responsible for overseeing the entire operations of the Ranch.
 They establish the monthly and annual homeowner assessments including reserves and property taxes.
 The Board also appoints a Design Review Committee (DRC) to review homeowner plans and enforce provisions of the Conditions Covenants and Restrictions (CCRs).

 Are there Design Guidelines?

 Yes.
 Before construction, each home must go through a comprehensive Design Review process to ensure the proposed plans meet Design Guidelines.
-The Design Review Committee, or the Board of Directors at the Board’s discretion, reviews all residential design plans.
+The Design Review Committee, or the Board of Directors at the Board’s discretion, reviews all residential design and landscape plans.

 Can I choose my own architect or designer and builder?

 Yes, owners are welcome to choose their own architect and builder.
 We do have the names of several professionals who have had positive experiences building at the Ranch that we are happy to pass along if desired.

 Each owner owns 1/46th of the entire property.
 Any area that is not designated as an Owner landholding is considered to be “common area” resulting in over 90% open space.

 Can I have a swimming pool on my property?